cypress-io/cypress-documentation/content/guides/dashboard/users.md

 ### Sign Up with an Invitation:

-Upon receiving the email, click **"Accept Invitation"** to be redirected to the Cypress Dashboard.
+Upon receiving the email, click **"Accept Invitation"** to be redirected to Cypress Cloud.
 From there, you will have the choice of authenitication type:

 - **Basic** (Google or GitHub)
 - **Social** (Email and Password)